 - It’s important not to force this stretch, but to recognize when the tension is building and move back away from it.

 One of the keys to avoiding some of life’s general aches and pains is movement.
-Regardless of whether you currently have pain requiring treatment or not, there will be a great benefit to performing these exercises on a daily basis.
+Regardless of whether you currently have pain requiring treatment or not, there will be a great benefit to performing these exercises daily.

-Disclaimer: The above are general advice if you currently have pain or these movements cause you pain I suggest seeking advice from a professional before carrying on.
+Disclaimer: The above is general advice on exercise for common pains.
+If you currently have pain or these movements cause you pain I suggest seeking advice from a professional before carrying on.